staubracing/webpack-react-template/README.md

 # Installation

 This guide covers the steps needed to set up a React application from scratch without using Create React App.
+It is intended to be used as a reference for future projects.

 #### Setup Steps in the CLI

 1. **Initialize the Project:**

-        mkdir moto-client
+        mkdir <Directory name>

-        cd moto-client
+        cd <Directory name>

         npm init -y